Fears and Stresses: End of Life & Memorial Planning

 But what happens if we become legally incompetent and essential decisions need to be made?

-Founder and president of OneWorld Memorials, Ira Woods, created a resource site on caregiving when his wife passed away.
-Ira stresses the importance of executing advanced directives while we are legally competent.
+There is a high importance on executing advanced directives while we are legally competent.
 Having these in place gives greater certainty that our end of life wishes will be carried out by those we trust.
 These important directives are legally binding documents.

 Types of Advanced Directives

 Our medical providers should have a copy of all medical directives.

 - Living Will: A written statement that outlines your wishes at the end of life should you no longer be in a state of clarity.
 It provides the caregiver and doctor with treatments you do not want to receive, as well as details on what you do want.

 - Durable Power of Attorney for Health Care: Gives a designated person authority to facilitate specific actions on your behalf if you become incapacitated and unable to make decisions.
 It is important to note that a typical Power of Attorney document terminates when the principal (in this case the dying person) becomes incapacitated.
 Specialized wording in a Durable Power of Attorney states that the power survives the principal’s incapacity.